natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-16-reconciliation-and-the-oval-ball.md

 description: A reflection on Nelson Mandela's clever adaptation to the challenges of prison life through his unexpected engagement with rugby.
 emoji: 🤝
 tags:
+  - ❤️ Forgiveness
+  - ❤️ Kindness
+  - 🌍 Society
-  - 🏉 Rugby
+  - 🏅 Sports
-  - 🚪 Prison
+  - ⛪ Religion
-  - 🇿🇦 South Africa
 haiku: |
   In prison's shadow,
   Rugby bridges hearts and minds,